fbpx

 Interesting Facts

 Beach sand verbena was the first California plant described by science.41,59 Seeds were collected from Monterrey in 1786 by the French Compt de La Perouse expedition to continue the Pacific discoveries of Captain James Cook.
-Fortunately, some of the seed collection was shipped back to France, for the entire expedition was subsequently lost in a shipwreck in the Soloman Islands.
-The beach sand verbena seeds were grown in Europe and studied and described by the well known French naturalist Jean-Baptiste Lemarck, best known for his theory that acquired traits can be inherited (Lamarckism).41
+Fortunately, some of the seed collection was shipped back to France, for the entire expedition was subsequently lost in a shipwreck in the Solomon Islands.
+The beach sand verbena seeds were grown in Europe and studied and described by the well known French naturalist Jean-Baptiste Lamarck, best known for his theory that acquired traits can be inherited (Lamarckism).41

 budding purple beach sand verbena with two large green leaves